hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 First the flue gas is funneled past electrodes that charge the particles with a negative voltage, then past electrodes that are charged with a positive voltage.
 The particles stick to the electrodes with opposite charge and are subsequently moved into a collector by an automated shaking or brushing mechanism.
 There are concerns that [<i>de novo</i> synthesis of dioxins][22] happens in electrostatic precipitators that operate at around 300&#8451;.
-Often bag filters are used (at a later stage) instead of electrostatic precipitators to remove the particles from the flue gas cooled to under 200&#8451;, too cold for dioxin synthesis.
+To mitigate this risk, sometimes bag filters are used (at a later stage) instead of electrostatic precipitators to remove the particles from the flue gas cooled to under 200&#8451;, which is too cold for dioxin synthesis.

 <!-- scrubbing and bag filters -->